What Do You Do for God?

 "...about giving of ourselves and our time, talents and resources to bless and help others.”

 Everyone called to the path of Sacred Minister has their own brand of ministry.
 The beauty is that you create it according to your strengths and talents.
 Some are unknowingly ministering using their gifts.
-For the Scouse builder he uses magical poetry.
+For the Scouse builder he uses inspiring poetry.

 "Ministry is simply what we do for God" 1